 PTSD and Car Accidents: Indicators

-Due to the increased frequency and risks of harm associated with car accidents, they've become one of the leading causes of PTSD.
-Even in accidents involving relatively minor injuries, the potential for PTSD exists because it's tied more to a person's reaction to an event than the event itself.
+Due to the increased frequency and risks of harm associated with car accidents, they've become one of the leading causes of PTSD diagnoses.
+Even in accidents involving relatively minor physical injuries, the potential for PTSD exists because it's tied more to a person's reaction to an event than the motor vehicle accident itself.

 Accidents involving serious injuries usually involve traumatic responses in victims, so they're typically a good indicator that a victim could develop PTSD in the future.
 Other indicators can include: